Hollywood writers’ strike (the sequel) may be coming soon to a screen near you

 But there could also be bigger consequences.
 Most networks have been losing viewers as Netflix and Amazon have risen in popularity.
 A strike could speed that shift: Streaming services have some big shows ready to go — new seasons of “Orange Is the New Black” and “Stranger Things” on Netflix, for instance — and a huge array of on-demand older programming.

-ABC, NBC, CBS and NBC are also set to unveil their offerings for the coming season at mid-May “upfront” presentations in New York.
+ABC, NBC, CBS and FOX are also set to unveil their offerings for the coming season at mid-May “upfront” presentations in New York.
 How do you woo advertisers amid pickets?
 As analysts at Barclays wrote in a report last week, “Given the anemic growth rates for television advertising already, any uncertainty over the fall season is likely to force more advertisers to expand their allocations towards digital platforms.”

 ■ What about movies?